 The timezone AST in Saint Kitts and NevisTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
-In Saint Kitts and Nevis exists only a single tonezone at UTC-4.
-E.g. Los Angeles is currently at UTC-7 in Pacific Time, so the time difference between LA and Saint Kitts and Nevis is 3 hours.
+In Saint Kitts and Nevis there is only a single tonezone at UTC+.
+For example, New York is currently at UTC-4 in Eastern Time, so the time difference between New York and Saint Kitts and Nevis is 4 hours.

 Saint Kitts and Nevis has no time difference between summer and winter.
 A daylight saving time doesn't exist.